MahamedMoalim/test/README.md

 Here you can find the original [PSD](https://symu.co/freebies/templates-4/faun-psd-template/) by [Patryk Wąsik](https://www.behance.net/glashilla)

-This project was developed with HTML, Sass, JavaScript, Gulp, and Jekyll.
+This project was developed with HTML5, Sass, JavaScript, Gulp, and Jekyll.

 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.